gravitational/gravity/docs/6.x/cluster.md

 If none of the labels above are set, Gravity will automatically assign node roles according to the following algorithm:

-  * If there are already 3 master nodes available (either explicitly set via labels or already installed/elected in the system) - assign as kubernetes node.
+  * If there are already 3 master nodes available (either explicitly set via labels or already installed/elected in the system), assign as kubernetes node.
   * Otherwise promote the node to a Kubernetes master.

 ## Networking

 ### Hairpin NAT

-For services that load-balanace to themselves, hairpin NAT needs to be configured through a dedicated configuration parameter for kubelet in the application manifest:
+For services that load-balanace to themselves, hairpin NAT needs to be configured through a dedicated configuration parameter for kubelet in the Image Manifest:

 ```yaml
 systemOptions: